goetzrieger/ansible-labs-summit2020/content/ansible-collections/4-using-collections-from-tower/_index.md

 The format of the `requirements.yml` for Ansible Collections is very similar to the one for roles, however it is very important to store in the folder `collections`.

-Let's create the files needed to see how you can use collections in Tower.
+Let's create the files needed to see how you can use collections in Ansible Tower.
 This is of course just a simple example.
 First create the `collections` directory in your Git repo (you should have changed into `tower_collections` already above):

 ```bash
 [{{< param "control_prompt" >}} tower_collections]$ mkdir collections